binhe-lab/binhe-lab-pub/site_construction_notes.md

 This is not a complete list of notes.
 I didn't start taking notes until quite late in the process.
 The early edits are mainly on the styling of the site, including changing the navbar elements and using inverse colors, etc.

+## [30 nov 2017] Fill in my bio and adjust mobile order for member view

+- wrote a short bio for myself
+- used "col-md-pull-*" and "col-md-push-*" to reorder the left side links and the right side bio, so that on mobile device, the bio will come before the links.
+To achieve this, first move the bio content before the links section, then use "col-md-8 col-md-push-3" to make it "pushed to the right by 3 columns".
+Similarly, use "col-md-3 col-md-pull-8" to "pull" the links to the left on a large device (desktop).
+On the mobile device, the order will follow the bio-links without the pull and push.
+- Similarly changed the design for papers

 ## [28 nov 2017] Finish team member view